Belarus: Tens of thousands defy threats and march in Minsk | DW | 06.09.2020

 Video shared by Tut.by showed protesters in the city of Grodno hit with what appeared to be tear gas, followed by scuffles with police.

 Several thousand people were reportedly protesting in the western city.
-Similar protests were seen other cities such as Brest and Vitebsk.
+Similar protests were seen other cities such as Brest, Mogilev, Gomel and Vitebsk.

 People have been protesting for weeks in Belarus, calling for Lukashenko's resignation.
 He claims to have won the August 9 elections with an 80% margin after ruling the former Soviet country for 26 years.